Nuraiza/Wheel-of-Fortune/README.md

 # Wheel of Fortune - word guessing game JavaFX
 ## Intro
 This project is about word guessing game, which consists of many GUI elements built with pure JavaFX.
+The project was developed only for educational purposes.

 ## Technologies :hammer_and_pick: